joshspeagle/dynesty/docs/source/examples.rst

 200-D Normal
 ============

-We examine the impact of gradients for sampling from high-dimensional problems using a 200-D iid normal distribution with an associated 200-D iid normal prior.
-With Hamiltonian slice sampling (`'hslice'`), we find we are able to recover the appropriate evidence:
+We examine the impact of sampling methods for high-dimensional problems using a 200-D iid normal distribution with an associated 200-D iid normal prior.
+We find we are able to recover the appropriate evidence:

 .. image:: ../images/examples_200d_001.png
     :align: center